tonyx/Sharpino/Sharpino.Lib/README.md

 (Error handling can be improved in writing/reading Kafka event info there).
 Those data will be used in the future to feed the "kafkaViewer" on initialization.

 - From Version 1.4.1 CommandHandler changed: runCommand requires a further parameter: todoViewer of type (stateViewer: unit -> Result<EventId * 'A, string>).
-It can be obtained by the CommandHandler module itself.getStorageStateViewera<'A, 'E> (for database event-store based state viewer.
-The one for Broker based is coming soon)
+It can be obtained by the CommandHandler module itself.getStorageStateViewera<'A, 'E> (for database event-store based state viewer.)
 - [new blog post](https://medium.com/@tonyx1/a-little-f-event-sourcing-library-part-ii-84e0130752f3)
 - Version 1.4.1: little change in Kafka consumer.
 Can use DeliveryResults to optimize tests
 - Version 1.4.0: runCommand instead of Result<unit, string> returns, under result, info about event-store created IDs (Postgres based) of new events and eventually Kafka Delivery result (if Kafka is configured).